chenyx04/Spectral-Stitching/index.md

   * [Slides](http://www.princeton.edu/~yc5/slides/Locality_ICML_slides.pdf)
   * [Github Repo](https://github.com/chenyx04/Spectral-Stitching)

+The design of the Spectral-Stitching algorithm leverages connections between haplotype phasing and the problem of community detection, where communities have to be inferred based on the friendship graph of users.
+The algorithm is shown to be efficient especially when the coverage is relatively deep (at least > 5X).

 The main program is implemented in Python.
 An evaluation program (implemented in MATLAB and R) is also provided for evaluating on NA12878 WGS data in 10X paper.

-The Spectral-Stitching algorithm is efficient especially when the coverage is relatively deep (at least > 5X).
-When the coverage is shallow, our algorithm degrades into the simple spectral algorithm.

 If you have any questions, feel free to contact